Healthy Working

 • Avoiding discomfort

-You can complete one section at a time and return later to continue.
-You must complete each section in full to save your progress.
 You must complete all the training sections to undertake the test.
-This then leads onto a self-risk assessment questionnaire with further guidance on remedial actions if required.
-Please remember to visit your "My Healthy Working Action Plan" after you have completed your training and risk assessment.
+On successful completion of the test, you are then led into a self-risk assessment questionnaire with further guidance on remedial actions if required.
+Please remember to visit your "My Healthy Working Action Plan" after you have completed your training and risk assessment as this will provide advice on addressing any issues highlighted in your risk assessment.
 The training will take approximately 30 minutes to complete and should be done at your normal place of work.

 If appropriate you can also choose to include additional questions relating to new or expectant mothers, sit-stand desks, dual monitors and smart phones in your training and risk assessment.

-We recommend doing this training/a new risk assessment at least every 3 years, if a user's circumstances change (move roles/workstation), and/or if a Line Manager / Cardinus Administrator requests it is done/renewed.
+Training and a new risk assessment should be completed at least every 3 years, if a user's circumstances change (move roles/workstation), and/or if a Line Manager / Cardinus Administrator requests it is done/renewed.

-If you would like to speak to your Administrator about your results, contact them directly.
+If you would like to speak to your local Cardinus Administrator about the results of your risk assessment, please contact them directly.

 Multiple work stations

-If you have more than one workstation that you normally work at, for example, two offices on different campuses, or you work from home on a regular basis, then you should complete a risk assessment for each workstation.
-The system allows you to complete as many risk assessments as you wish.
+If you have more than one workstation that you normally work at, for example, two offices on different campuses, then you should complete a risk assessment for each workstation.
 It would be helpful if you could add the location of your workstation in the last section of the risk assessment (any other comments section) to enable you and/or your Administrator to easily identify which risk assessment relates to which workstation.

-Hot desk users do not need to complete a risk assessment for each desk, but should use the knowledge from the training to adjust each workstation to make it safe and comfortable to use (as you would do, for example, when you adjust your driving position in a car for the first time).
+If you use different desks in the same office environment (eg. hot desk, bookable desks), users do not need to complete a risk assessment for each desk, but should use the knowledge from the training to adjust each workstation to make it safe and comfortable to use (as you would do, for example, when you adjust your driving position in a car for the first time) at the start of each working day.

 Accessing the course